Matcha Latte vs Hojicha Latte: What's the Difference?

 A Matcha Latte typically provides 60–80 mg of caffeine per serving.
 Matcha also contains L-theanine (el-THEE-uh-neen), a compound found in tea that slows how caffeine is absorbed.

-A Hojicha Latte usually contains less than 20 mg of caffeine.
+A Hojicha Latte usually contains 15–30 mg of caffeine.
 The roasting process reduces the caffeine level of the tea, which makes hojicha a popular option for people who prefer low-caffeine drinks.

 Flavor Comparison

-Matcha is savory and earthy.
-It has a strong tea flavor that pairs well with sweeteners like honey or agave, which can balance the natural bitterness of the tea.
+Matcha is savory and earthy, with a grassy green tea flavor.
+It pairs well with sweeteners like honey or agave, which can balance the natural bitterness.

 Hojicha has a roasted flavor often compared to toasted grains or nuts.
 Many people find it easier to drink than traditional green tea, and it usually requires little added sugar.